lgswa-25t2/milestone/latest/experiments/exp07.md

-# Experiment 7: TBD - about multi thread
+# Experiment 7: Measuring performance improvement by introducing multi-threading

 ## Results and recommendations